MyNameIsTrez/swappable-grug-backend/README.md

 ## Running the program

-1. Clone this repository and open it in VS Code.
+1. Clone this repository.
+2. Open the `c` or `python` directory in VS Code.
-2. Hit `F5` to run the program.
+3. Hit `F5` to run the program.

 ## Explanation